vtan05/Anytop_fork/README.md

 📢 April 27, 2025 – New models uploaded (minor bug fix) — Update your model paths.
 📢 April 27, 2025 – New cond.npy uploaded — Override your local file if you have already created the dataset.
   * To handle both updates above, simply remove the current cond.npy file from your dataset directory and re-run "Download Pretrained Models and Dataset Dependencies."

-📢 April 27, 2025 – Joints & Temporal Correspondence code uploaded— Check it out!
+📢 May 31, 2025 – Inpainting editing and Evaluation code uploaded — Check it out!

 ## Release Timeline

 ✅ April 6, 2025 – Training & inference code & preprocessing code
 ✅ April 12, 2025 – Pretrained models
 ✅ April 27, 2025 – DIFT feature correspondence code
-📌 *(Processed dataset temporarily withheld due to licensing clarification)*
+✅ May 31, 2025 – Editing and evaluation code

-📌 May 30, 2025 – Editing, evaluation and rendering code
+📌 *(Processed dataset temporarily withheld due to licensing clarification)* 📌 June 1, 2025 – Rendering code

 ## Getting started